Dageus/homelab/docs/proxmox/README.md

 # Proxmox Configuration

-Proxmox is extremely good as a baseline for a server, but the amount of logs it saves and how much memory and disk space it uses, given my setup, it could hinder the performance of the services I wanted due to how much CPU and disk usage Proxmox would just by idling.
+Proxmox is extremely good as a baseline for a server, but the amount of logs it saves and how much memory and disk space it uses, given my setup, could hinder the performance of the services I wanted due to how much CPU and disk usage Proxmox would use just by idling.

 Here follows a list of the tweaks I made to my Proxmox to enhance performance and make it last longer